m-j-andr/PIC-1-Demo/docs/0-docs.md

 Due to counting from `0`, the last element in `alphabet` is given by the index `25` element even though there are `26` characters.
 Therefore, if we need to obtain the last character algorithmically, then we need to use index `len(alphabet) - 1`, not index `len(alphabet)`.
-Python allows us to specify this element using the index `-1` as well.
+Python allows us to access the last element using the magic index `-1` as well.

 We can index *lists* in a similar way.
 For example, consider the following code.